 HOW FUNCTIONAL MEDICINE IS DIFFERENT FROM CONVENTIONAL MEDICAL CARE

-With more than 20 years of experience, we blend the best of ancient Chinese Medicine and modern clinical Functional Medicine.
-While it might seem that they are worlds apart, we feel that Chinese Medicine is the Eastern counterpart to Functional Medicine.
+With more than 22 years of experience, we blend the best of ancient Chinese Medicine and modern clinical functional medicine.
+While it might seem that they are worlds apart, we feel that Chinese Medicine is the Eastern counterpart to functional medicine.
 The former’s approach is also to uncover the root cause of distress and treat the entire person and system rather than just the symptoms or diagnosis.

 Your First Visit